Totally Accurate Battle Simulator

-Totally Accurate Battle Simulator (TABS) is a physics-based strategy video game developed and published by Landfall Games.
+Totally Accurate Battle Simulator (TABS) is a physics-based strategy video game developed and published by Landfall.
 An alpha version of the game was initially released in 2016 to a small audience.
-The game was released for macOS and Windows in April 2021, for Xbox Series X/S in October 2021, for Nintendo Switch in November 2022, for PlayStation 4 in September 2023, for PlayStation 5 in December 2024, and for Android and iOS in August 2025.
-It has since received numerous free updates that have added new content, such as maps and units, in addition to fixing bugs and improving the performance.
+The game was released for macOS and Windows on April 1, 2019, for Xbox Series X/S in October 2021, for Nintendo Switch in November 2022, for PlayStation 4 in September 2023, for PlayStation 5 in December 2024, and for Android and iOS in August 2025.
+It has since received numerous free updates that have added new content, such as maps, units and new editors, in addition to fixing bugs and improving the performance.